TERMS AND CONDITIONS

 · You must not intentionally interfere with other participants, teams, or systems involved in the Hackathon.

 · We encourage everyone to assist in creating a welcoming and safe environment.
-Please report any concerns, harassing behaviour, or suspicious or disruptive activity to NZTE staff at the Event.
+Please report any concerns, harassing behaviour, or suspicious or disruptive activity to NZTE or Datacom staff at the Event.

-NZTE reserves the right to refuse admittance to, or remove, any person from the Hackathon at any time at their sole discretion.
+NZTE and Datacom reserves the right to refuse admittance to, or remove, any person from the Hackathon at any time at their sole discretion.

 Health and Safety

-You must comply with all directions of NZTE in respect of health and safety, and its policies and procedures in this regard.
+You must comply with all directions of NZTE and Datacom in respect of health and safety, and its policies and procedures in this regard.

 Any pre-existing intellectual property rights remain the property of their current owner.
 Any new intellectual property rights which are created during the Hackathon will be jointly owned by the Hackathon participant(s) who created them.
-It is your responsibility to protect your intellectual property rights and NZTE will not be involved in, and has no liability in respect of, any disputes regarding ownership of intellectual property between Hackathon participants.
+It is your responsibility to protect your intellectual property rights, NZTE and Datacom, will not be involved in, and has no liability in respect of, any disputes regarding ownership of intellectual property between Hackathon participants.

-You agree to indemnify NZTE against all loss, liability, costs and expenses NZTE incurs as a result of any third party claim arising out of or in connection with any act or omission by you in respect of the Hackathon.
+You agree to indemnify NZTE and Datacom against all loss, liability, costs and expenses NZTE and Datacom incur as a result of any third party claim arising out of or in connection with any act or omission by you in respect of the Hackathon.

 You acknowledge and agree that as part of your participation in the Hackathon you may choose to disclose your intellectual property to other participants in the Hackathon and the judging panel.
-NZTE is not responsible for any unauthorised use or breach of your intellectual property or other proprietary rights by those parties (or any other third party).
+NZTE and Datacom are not responsible for any unauthorised use or breach of your intellectual property or other proprietary rights by those parties (or any other third party).

-NZTE may host a select group of media on site during the Hackathon.
+NZTE and Datacom may host a select group of media on site during the Hackathon.

 You grant us a release to be photographed and for this material to be shared via social media and included in case study materials about the Hackathon.

-You acknowledge and agree that your image, name and voice may be used by NZTE to produce any of the following Hackathon-related content:
+You acknowledge and agree that your image, name and voice may be used by NZTE and Datacom to produce any of the following Hackathon-related content:

 · Digital video